darabigdata/IDWBotswana/CHALLENGE-1/README.md

 ------

-This is simple tutorial, using the example provided in this repository on converting a Machine Learning (ML) project into a web application using Flask and deploying to the web on Heroku.
+This is a simple tutorial, using the example provided in this repository on converting a Machine Learning (ML) project into a web application using Flask and deploying to the web on Heroku.
 For more extensive tutorials on Flask and Heroku please see:

 1. https://xcitech.github.io/tutorials/heroku_tutorial/
 2. https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world